 04 of 10

 Not far from the Sorbonne is this humble, little-appreciated museum and former medieval residence devoted to art, culture and daily life from the Middle Ages.
 The star attraction here is no doubt "La Dame a la Licorne" (The Lady and the Unicorn), a 15th-century series of enigmatic, luminous Bayeux tapestries that have a tendency to mesmerise all who come behold them.
 There's also interesting objects from medieval daily life, an aromatic garden modeled after those from the Middle Ages, and a basement level that reveals the building's Gallo-Roman foundations (there once were thermal baths on the site).
+This is an especially cozy and inspiring thing to do in the winter, when the chilly temperatures might send you indoors more than usual.

 Location: Hôtel de Cluny